 How can teens get paid above minimum wage?
-Find 16 high paying jobs for high school students, both year-round and during the summer.
+Find 16 best high paying jobs for high school students, both year-round and during the summer.

 Did you know there is a trend in teens not working?

 According to the U.S. Bureau of Labor Statistics, the teen workforce has declined over the years because of pressures for teens to attend college and increased summer school attendance with coursework.

 However, parents should consider encouraging their children to get their first job.
 The best way to learn how to save, spend, and budget well is to discover these critical financial skills early.